nilx/simplest_color_balance/README.txt

 * `in`      : input image
 * `out`     : output image

+An example image is provided is the `data` folder.

 # ABOUT THIS FILE

 Copyright 2009, 2010 IPOL Image Processing On Line http://www.ipol.im/